 Virginia Tech teaching/research faculty as well as individuals with suitable academic training, research and applied experience from outside Virginia Tech.
 Those who are not Virginia Tech tenure-track teaching/research faculty may serve on Advisory Committees with approval from the Committee Chair and Graduate School, but they may not serve as Committee Chairs.
-The Graduate School must approve such personnel.
-Should you determine that a non-VT member is appropriate for your committee, please ask they provide a current CV to Kelly Crist so she can file the appropriate form with the Graduate School.
+The Graduate School must approve such personnel, as well as all non-SPIA VT faculty members.
+Should you determine that a non-VT or non-SPIA member is appropriate for your committee, please work with Kelly Crist to get the appropriate paperwork filed with the Graduate School.
 You will receive notice from the Graduate School if the member has been approved.